Language delay: Expressive language delay

 A child diagnosed with expressive language delay (ELD) has trouble with language usage in some way.
 As this diagnosis is very broad, each child diagnosed with ELD can be very different in terms of the language skills they have problems with.
 Some may have difficulty with using the correct words and vocabulary, some have trouble forming sentences and others are unable to sequence information together coherently.
 Expressive language symptoms come in many forms and each one is treated with different methods.

 Presentation and diagnosis

 A language delay is most commonly identified around 18 months of age with an enhanced well-baby visit.
 It presents itself in many forms and can be comorbid or develop as a result of other developmental delays.
-It is important to remember that language delays act and develop differently individually.
+Language delays act and develop differently individually.
 Language delay is different than individual variation in language development, and is defined by children falling behind on the timeline for recognized milestones.